gammu/gammu/docs/manual/gammu/index.rst

     .I -overwriteall
     will also delete all data.
 Both these options work only for Application or Game upload.

-    \fIExample:\fR gammu nokiaaddfile Application Alien will read Alien.JAD and Alien.JAR and add to Applications

-    \fIExample:\fR gammu nokiaaddfile Tones file.mid will read file.mid and add to Tones folder

     You can use jadmaker(1) to generate a .jad file from a .jar file.

 .. option:: --nokiaaddfile GALLERY|GALLERY2|CAMERA|TONES|TONES2|RECORDS|VIDEO|PLAYLIST|MEMORYCARD file [-name name] [-protected] [-readonly] [-system] [-hidden] [-newtime]